- Affiliate Associate Professor, Global Health

 Select from the following:

-Adam Akullian is a research scientist at the Gates-Funded Institute for Disease Modeling (IDM).
-He is also Affiliate Assistant Professor in the Department of Global Health at the University of Washington in Seattle.
+Adam Akullian is a research scientist at the Institute for Disease Modeling (IDM), part of the Bill and Melinda Gates Foundation.
+He is Affiliate Associate Professor in the Department of Global Health at the University of Washington in Seattle.
 Adam has a Ph.D. in Epidemiology from the University of Washington and an Sc.B. in Environmental Science from Brown University.
 Adam's research focuses on geo-spatial, mathematical, and epidemiological modeling of HIV/AIDS and enteric infections in sub-Saharan Africa with the goal of understanding transmission dynamics in high-burden settings.

 - PhD (University of Washington)